eduardlio/learn-js-through-web/readme.md

 Stop yearning.
 Listen to me!

-You have got to start thinking bee, my friend.
-Thinking bee!
+You have got to start thinking BEE, my friend.
+Thinking BEE!

-- Thinking bee.
+- Thinking BEE.
-- Thinking bee.
+- Thinking BEE.

-Thinking bee!
-Thinking bee!
+Thinking BEE!
+Thinking BEE!
-Thinking bee!
-Thinking bee!
+Thinking BEE!
+Thinking BEE!

 There he is.
 He's in the pool.